 By Tim Ludwig, CRA, FAHRA

-June 2o10–Hello once again from the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-If you’re unfamiliar with JRCERT, this committee promotes excellence in education and enhances the quality and safety of patient care through the accreditation of educational programs.
-JRCERT is the only agency recognized by the United States Department of Education for the accreditation of traditional and distance delivery educational programs in radiography, radiation therapy, magnetic resonance, and medical dosimetry.
-Programs accredited by JRCERT must demonstrate that they are in substantial compliance with the relevant JRCERT accreditation standards.
+January 2012—Happy New Year once again from The Joint Review Committee on Education in Radiologic Technology (JRCERT).
+As a reminder, the JRCERT promotes excellence in education and enhances the quality and safety of patient care through the accreditation of educational programs.
+The JRCERT is the only agency recognized by the United States Department of Education for the accreditation of traditional and distance delivery educational programs in radiography, radiation therapy, magnetic resonance, and medical dosimetry.
+Programs accredited by the JRCERT must demonstrate that they are in substantial compliance with the relevant JRCERT accreditation standards.

-One of the great benefits of programmatic accreditation from JRCERT is that educational programs are evaluated at every level by people who have experience in the radiologic sciences.
-The CEO of JRCERT, the accreditation specialists in the office, JRCERT site visitors, and the majority of the board of directors carry the ARRT distinction proudly.
-In fact, only the public member and the physician (radiologist or radiation oncologist) on the board—two members out of eight—are not ARRT certified.
+One of the great benefits of programmatic accreditation from the JRCERT is that educational programs are evaluated at every level by people who have experience in the radiologic sciences.
+The CEO of the JRCERT, the accreditation specialists in the office, JRCERT site visitors, and the majority of the board of directors carry the ARRT distinction proudly.
+In fact, only the public member and the physician (radiologist or radiation oncologist) on the board, two members out of eight, are not ARRT certified.

 The JRCERT continues to strive to ensure that educational programs in the radiologic sciences are operating in a manner that will result in a quality education for tomorrow’s professionals in the radiologic sciences.
 The high standards that our profession demands, and that our patients deserve, can only be achieved by all of us working together.
 Thank you for your dedication to our profession and your efforts to ensure our future.

-Tim L. Ludwig, CRA, FAHRA is AHRA’s organizational liaison for the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-Tim is also a member of the Product Development Committee.
-He works as vice president of ancillary services at CarolinaEast Health System in New Bern, NC.
+Tim Ludwig, CRA, FAHRA is the Vice President of Ancillary Services at CarolinaEast Health System in New Bern, NC.
 He can be reached at email@example.com.